Foramen magnum

 Location: squamous part of the occipital bone.

-Transmits: medulla oblongata (the spinal cord transitions into the medulla oblongata at the level of the foramen magnum), meninges, cerebrospinal fluid, vertebral arteries, anterior and posterior spinal arteries, spinal portion of the accessory nerve (CN XI), dural veins, apical ligament of the dens (attaches to the anterior margin of the foramen magnum), alar ligaments (attach to the lateral margins of the foramen magnum adjacent to the occipital condyles), and tectorial membrane.
+Transmits: medulla oblongata (the spinal cord transitions into the medulla oblongata at the level of the foramen magnum), meninges, cerebrospinal fluid, vertebral arteries, anterior and posterior spinal arteries, spinal root of the accessory nerve (CN XI), dural veins, apical ligament of the dens (attaches to the anterior margin of the foramen magnum), alar ligaments (attach to the lateral margins of the foramen magnum adjacent to the occipital condyles), and tectorial membrane.